 From 4 August, if you get the Unsupported Child’s Benefit or Orphan’s Benefit you’ll be able to apply for additional financial assistance in special circumstances from the Extraordinary Care Fund.
 The fund is designed to assist with costs for children who are either experiencing difficulties that impact on their development or who are showing promise.

+F

 Flexi wage

 Flexi-Wage helps people getting government assistance who want to start up their own business.

-Who can get it
+Who can get it?

 You may get the Flexi-Wage for Self-Employment if:

-•you or your spouse are getting some form of government assistance
+you or your spouse are getting some form of government assistance

-•you are not currently bankrupt
+you are not currently bankrupt

-•you are a New Zealand citizen or permanent resident.
+you are a New Zealand citizen or permanent resident.

-How much you can get
+How much you can get?

 This depends on the needs of your business and your personal financial situation.

-How to apply
+How to apply?

 You need to talk to your case manager and they’ll tell you what to do.
 This will include preparing a business plan and having it independently assessed.